-Agricultural Workplace Injury Assistance in San Jose and Central Valley Areas
+Agricultural Workplace Injury Lawyer in San Jose, CA

 Agricultural occupations often come with a great deal of risk, and injuries can be extremely common.
 According to the National Institute for Occupational Safety and Health (NIOSH), the agricultural industry is ranked as one of the most hazardous industries to work in.
-Farmers and field laborers have a high risk of injury by nature of the tough physical tasks and heavy machinery used on the job each day.
+Farmers and field laborers have a high risk of injury by the nature of the tough physical tasks and heavy machinery used on the job each day.
 If you’ve been injured in an agricultural workplace, you may be entitled to compensation.
 The law office of Scher, Bassett & Hames has been representing injured agricultural and farm employees since 1955, and we are dedicated to ensuring that you receive the maximum compensation for your agricultural workplace injury in San Jose.

-Agricultural workplace injuries may come from a range of different sources, from equipment malfunctions to harsh working conditions, with sprains and lacerations being the most common agricultural workplace injuries in Northern California.* No matter where your injury stems from, it can have lasting effects on your health if it’s not handled properly.
-The team at Scher, Bassett & Hames is qualified, experienced, and ready to help you deal with your agricultural workplace injury case.
-If you’re injured on the job, you certainly aren’t alone, and you shouldn’t have to suffer in silence.
+Agricultural workplace injuries may come from a range of different sources, from equipment malfunctions to harsh working conditions.
+No matter what your injury stems from, it can have lasting effects on your health if it’s not handled properly.
+The team at Scher, Bassett & Hames is qualified, experienced, and ready to help you deal with your agricultural workplace injury case or wrongful death case.
+If you’re injured on the job, you aren’t alone, and you shouldn’t have to suffer in silence.
 Our team can help you get the compensation you and your family deserve to recover completely with proper medical care.
-Our attorneys are experienced in this field, where so much of the state is dedicated to growing produce of all varieties.
+Our attorneys are experienced in this field, where so much of the local land is dedicated to growing produce of all varieties.

 What to Do When You Are Injured at Work

-Unfortunately, the U.S. Bureau of Labor Statistics reports that in addition to injuries among agricultural workers, this industry also has the highest rates of fatal incidents in the county.
+The U.S. Bureau of Labor Statistics reports that in addition to injuries among agricultural workers, this industry also has the highest rates of fatal incidents.
 In the case of an even more serious injury or fatality of a loved one, as a family member of the employee, we urge you to contact our office right away.